vmware-archive/lobot/README.md

 # Contributing

-Lobot is in its infancy and we welcome pull requests.
+We welcome pull requests.
 Pull requests should have test coverage for quick consideration.
+Please fork, make your changes on a branch, and open a pull request.

 # License